marwanfmostafa/Readme-Generator/Main/README.md

-  # Professional README Generator
+  # My ReadMe Generator

   ![license: MIT](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description

-  Creates README file automatically with user input
+  This automates the process of creating a ReadMe file in a consistent and organized fashion with minimal input from user.

   ## Table of Contents
   - [Description](#description)